lucywalsh/safebrowsingbox-ext/README.md

 --Python App--

 1. Edit the "path" property of "analyse_policy.json" to point to the location of "analyse_policy.py" on your computer.
 Note that you must use absolute paths.

-2. Copy "ping_pong.json" to the correct location on your computer.
+2. Copy "analyse_policy.json" to the correct location on your computer.
 See [App manifest location ](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests#Manifest_location) to find the correct location for your OS.

 --Node Server--

+Open terminal and navigate to the extension-server folder.
+Run node app.js to start the local server, and leave this running while you are browsing.

 ### Windows setup ###